ContentMine/workshop-resources/software-tutorials/journal-scrapers/journal-scrapers-tutorial.md

 ![sourceview002](../../resources/images/software/journal-scrapers/002.png)

+The selectors are short, because the `name` attributes are unique.
+Some parts of the document will require more complex queries involving multiple tags and conditions, in order to uniquely identify an element.
 Our scraper now looks like this:

 ```
 {